April 8, 2022

 Bistcho is located within Alberta’s Green Area for public lands, which are managed for recreation, ecosystem significance and services, in addition to natural resources.
 Public lands in the Green Area can have government granted dispositions for natural resource exploration and development for industries such as oil and gas, minerals and coal.
 Agricultural developments are largely excluded from the Green Area, with the exception of grazing leases on the periphery of the Foothills Natural Region.
 Management and administration of public lands within Alberta is overseen by two regulatory bodies, the Alberta Energy Regulator and Alberta Environment and Parks.
 Public land dispositions are regulated under two pieces of legislation within the province of Alberta: the Public Lands Act and Public Lands Administration Regulation.
 Other relevant provincial legislation includes, but is not limited to Recreational Access Regulations, and the Environmental Protection and Enhancement Act (Alberta 2014).

-Wood bison are classified as Threatened under the federal Species At Risk Act.
-In addition, under Alberta’s Wildlife Act, certain herds located within the region of Hay-Zama or Alberta’s Bison Protection Area are listed as Endangered.
+Wood bison are classified as Threatened under the federal Species At Risk Act, in addition to being designated as Endangered or a Subject Animal under Alberta’s Wildlife Act.
 “Free-roaming wood bison found in northwestern Alberta’s Bison Protection Area are considered to be wildlife, and receive protection under the Wildlife Act.
 It is illegal to hunt, harm, or traffic in the bison within this area without a licence” (Government of Alberta 2017).

 The Bistcho wilderness is situated within the Alberta’s Bison Protection Area which was designated in 1995, and spans an area of 40,000km2.
-This area includes AWA’s Hay-Zama Area of Concern and the northern portion of AWA’s Chinchaga Area of Concern; it extends from the far northwest corner of the province south to the Chinchaga River.
-The Government of Alberta carefully monitors and controls the free-roaming bison herds found in and around Wood Buffalo National Park so as to protect both the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.
+This area also includes AWA’s Hay-Zama and Cameron Hills Areas of Concern, in addition to the northern portion of AWA’s Chinchaga Area of Concern; it extends from the far northwest corner of the province south to the Chinchaga River.
+The Government of Alberta carefully monitors and controls the free-roaming bison herds within the Bison Protection Area, and those found in and around Wood Buffalo National Park so as to protect the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.